-Breastfeeding issues and problems are very common, and WIC has Breastfeeding Coordinators on staff that are specifically trained to offer support, along with a hotline that can be used any time day or night.
+Breastfeeding issues are very common, and WIC has Certified Lactation Counselors on staff that are specifically trained to offer breastfeeding support.
 With our tips, training, and the free use of breast pumps, we can help you and your baby become more comfortable and relaxed throughout the breastfeeding stage, and help you get back to work while breastfeeding.

 WIC Breastfeeding Support Services Include:

 • Free breastfeeding classes: Designed to help new mothers establish and maintain a breastfeeding routine, with tips and techniques that works for both them and their child.
 All classes are held at the Gallatin City-County Health Department located at 215 W. Mendenhall in Bozeman.
 To register for a class or for more information, please call (406) 582-3100.

 • Free breast pump rentals and training to help you get back to work or school while breastfeeding.

 • Educational materials and referrals to other breastfeeding resources within the community.

 • Information to help you make an informed decision about how to feed your baby.

 • Help with nursing through pregnancy, tandem nursing, weaning, extended nursing, and more.